KevinMidkiff/vim-configuration/README.md

 # Vim Configuration
-This repository contains my personal vim configuration file.
+This repository contains my personal vim configuration file and instructions on how to set it up.

 > **IMPORTANT NOTE:**
 To correctly use this vim configuration you must set your TERM environmental variable to the following: